graycenw/academic-kickstart/content/home/scicom_experience.md

   location = "Boulder, CO"
   date_start = "2017-08-15"
   date_end = ""
-  description = """Graycen has written and edited pieces for Science Buffs, a graduate student-run CU Boulder STEM blog, since 2017 and has served as a senior editor since 2019."""
+  description = """I have written and edited pieces for Science Buffs, a graduate student-run CU Boulder STEM blog, since 2017 and has served as a senior editor since 2019."""

 +++